Chai ka Masala Recipe (Indian Tea Masala Powder)

 This post may contain affiliate links.
 Please read our privacy policy.

-Make authentic chai ka masala at home in 15 minutes.
+Make authentic chai ka masala at home using my easy recipe.
 This aromatic Indian masala tea powder uses 8 ingredients and is better than store-bought, every time.

 ★★★★★